-Equivalency Determination can be a timely, expensive, and resource-heavy process, so typically companies will steer away from this unless it is required (this seems like a lot of work for my lowly $1 donation).
-The challenges can span from language barriers to differences in time zones, and often times each charity needs to be re-vetted every 1-2 years.
+Equivalency Determination can be a time-consuming, expensive, and resource-heavy process.
+Companies tend to steer away from this unless it is required.
+The challenges can span from language barriers to differences in time zones, and charities needs to be re-vetted every 1-2 years (quite a lot of work for my lowly $1 donation).
 The requirements for Equivalency Determination are defined by the IRS and are outlined here.

 The Good Faith Approach

-The second international vetting option is referred to as a “good faith determination”.
-This consists of using (mostly) public data to verify the grant-recipient is in fact a valid organization.
+The second option for international vetting is referred to as the “good faith determination”.
+This consists of using (mostly) public data to verify the grant-recipient is, in fact, a valid organization.
 While this approach may not define a nonprofit as a 501c3 equivalent, it can be enough for some companies to execute a grant.
-For most US companies, a core attribute of good faith determination is OFAC checking for Patriot Act Compliance.
+For most US companies, a core attribute of good faith determination is running an OFAC (Office of Foreign Assets Control) check for Patriot Act Compliance.

 A good faith determination is much more flexible than the Equivalency Determination and requires fewer resources.
-While this method is faster and easier, since it does not legally define an organization as the international equivalent of a 501c3, we as a grant-making entity, end up facing a bit more liability.
+While this method is faster and easier, it does not legally define an organization as the international equivalent of a 501c3, for a grant-making entity.

 The Self-Defined Approach